jagatjyoti/movie-maniac/README.md

 [2017-09-03 12:55:55.101 IST] RPC Server: Adding address to whitelist: 127.0.0.1

 ```
+### Info

+For downloading the torrent client used is transmission-cli which is the default one for Ubuntu.
+Don't worry if it's not installed.
+It's been taken care.

 Please feel free to report issues.
 Contribution and pull requests are very much welcome. :)